Jmiceli17/spacecraft_dynamics/README.md

     - None (control authority is assumed)
 - Support for different control algorithms
 - Support for different guidance algorithms
+- Relative motion dynamics modeling (for formation flying and collision avoidance uses)

 ## Coming Soon
 - Guidance algorithms as the primary interface to the satellite (this is how most 3rd party software uses an ADCS!)
-- Orbit propagation
+- Combining orbit propagation and formation flying dynamics with rotational dynamics
+    - Currently these things are somewhat decoupled (a full pos/vel/att/angVel sim can be constructed right now but it'd be annoying)
-    - Some of the example scenarios fake this by converting propagating spherical coordinates over time and converting them to cartesian (no equations of motion are actually modeled though)
+    - Some of the example scenarios fake orbit prop by converting propagating spherical coordinates over time and converting them to cartesian (no equations of motion are actually modeled though)

 ## Installation